argo-universe/.github/profile/README.md

 Furthermore, we have supplementary repositories that store example app and application configurations.
 These repositories offer a sample workflow for constructing and deploying an application.

-# Take a look at  LIVE ArgoCD installation from here https://argocd.argouniverse.com/

 ## Getting Started